You Matter. Your First Visit to See a Lawyer

 - What important events have happened?

-- What do you need to have happen now?
+- What do you need to have happened now?
 In 6 months?
 In one year?

 - What essential things do you want to happen to make you feel better and that your needs were addressed?